AwwCookies/VanillaWoWDataBase/README.md

-# VaillnaWoWDataBase
+# VanillaWoWDataBase
-all vaillna wow items
+all vanilla wow items